 3. Direct grant administration by states and means of carrying out eligible activities.
 Requirements at 42 U.S.C.
 5306 are waived to the extent necessary to allow a state to use its disaster recovery grant allocation directly to carry out state-administered activities eligible under this Notice.
 Activities eligible under this Notice may be undertaken, subject to state law, by the recipient through its employees, or through procurement contracts, or through loans or grants under agreements with subrecipients, or by one or more entities that are designated by the chief executive officer of the state.
 Unless a waiver provides otherwise, activities made eligible under section 105(a)(15) of the HCD Act, as amended, may only be undertaken by entities specified in that section, whether the assistance is provided to such an entity from the state or from a unit of general local government.

 4. Consolidated Plan waiver.
 Requirements at 42 U.S.C.
-12706 and 24 CFR 91.325(a)(5), that housing activities undertaken with CDBG funds be consistent with the strategic plan, are waived.
+12706 and 24 CFR 91.325(a)(6), that housing activities undertaken with CDBG funds be consistent with the strategic plan, are waived.
 Further, 42 U.S.C.
-5304(e), to the extent that it would require HUD to annually review grantee performance under the consistency criteria, also is waived.
+5304(e), to the extent that it would require HUD to annually review grantee performance under the consistency criteria, is also waived.
 These waivers apply only until the time that the grantee first updates the consolidated plan priorities following the disaster.

 5. Citizen participation waiver and alternative requirement.
 Provisions of 42 U.S.C.
 5304(a)(2) and (3), 42 U.S.C.
-12707, 24 CFR 570.486, and 24 CFR 91.115(b), with respect to citizen participation requirements, are waived and replaced by the requirements below.
+12707, 24 CFR 570.486, and 24 CFR 91.115(b) with respect to citizen participation requirements are waived and replaced by the requirements below.
 The streamlined requirements do not mandate public hearings at either the state or local government level, but do require providing a reasonable opportunity (at least 7 days) for citizen comment and ongoing citizen access to information about the use of grant funds.
 The streamlined citizen participation requirements for this grant are:

 c.
-The grantee must consider all comments received on the Action Plan or any substantial amendment and submit to HUD a summary of those comments and the grantee's response, with the Action Plan or substantial amendment.
+The grantee must consider all comments received on the action plan or any substantial amendment and submit to HUD a summary of those comments and the grantee's response with the action plan or substantial amendment.

 e.
 The grantee will provide a timely written response to every citizen complaint.
 Such response will be provided within 15 working days of the receipt of the complaint, if practicable.

 6. Modify requirement for consultation with local governments.
-Currently, the statute and regulations require consultation with affected units of local government in the nonentitlement area of the state regarding the state's proposed method of distribution.
+Currently, the statute and regulations require consultation with affected units of local government in the non-entitlement area of the state regarding the state's proposed method of distribution.
 HUD is waiving 42 U.S.C.
-5306(d)(2)(C)(iv), 24 CFR 91.325(b), and 24 CFR 91.110, with the alternative requirement that the state consult with all disaster-affected units of general local government, including any CDBG-entitlement communities, in determining the use of funds.
+5306(d)(2)(C)(iv), 24 CFR 91.325(b), and 24 CFR 91.110, with the alternative requirement that the state consult with all disaster-affected units of general local government, including any CDBG entitlement communities, in determining the use of funds.